phurni/phitris/README.md

 ![tetrominos](http://upload.wikimedia.org/wikipedia/commons/thumb/5/50/All_5_free_tetrominoes.svg/200px-All_5_free_tetrominoes.svg.png)

-A Tetris clone written in Ruby with the Gosu and Chingu libraries.
+A Tetris clone written in Ruby with the DragonRuby game toolkit.

 It aims to be as concise as possible with a maximum of **Ruby idioms** but still be easily extendable.

-Copyright (C) 2014-2015 Pascal Hurni <[https://github.com/phurni](https://github.com/phurni)>
+Copyright (C) 2014-2023 Pascal Hurni <[https://github.com/phurni](https://github.com/phurni)>

 Licensed under the [MIT License](http://opensource.org/licenses/MIT).